 Thousands of people have fled Palma on the northeast coast of Mozambique following terror attacks on 24 March.
-Since 31 March, local MAF partner – Ambassador Aviation – has rescued nearly 600 refugees in a joint emergency evacuation effort…
+Since 31 March, local MAF partner – Ambassador Aviation – has rescued more than 1,000 refugees in a joint emergency evacuation effort…

-On 24 March, militants raided Palma - a town in Cabo Delgado Province causing nearly 60,000 people to flee their homes.
-Palma's total population is around 75,000 (BBC).
+On 24 March, militants raided Palma - a town in Cabo Delgado Province causing some 70,000 people to flee their homes (source: UN).
+According to the BBC, Palma's total population is around 75,000.

 On 31 March, Ambassador Aviation made their first two round-trips from Palma to the region's capital, Pemba – a 50 minute flight south - to evacuate 13 adults, 12 children and six babies.